[HISTORY: Adopted by the Township Council of the Township of Evesham 3-19-2013 by Ord. No. 4-3-2013. Amendments noted where applicable.

 The neighborhood association will be required to enter into an agreement with the Township for a period of five years.
 After the initial five-year term, a representative of the Township will evaluate the condition of the sign, and determine if the neighborhood is eligible to reapply for the grant program for a second five-year term.
 Should the Township determine that the development entranceway sign is in good maintenance and condition, the parties will enter into a two-year agreement wherein reevaluation will occur every two years.

 Completion of improvements.
-The neighborhood association shall complete all improvements, restoration, or replacement of entranceway sign within one year from the date that the application was approved by the Department of Community Development.
+The neighborhood association shall complete all improvements, restoration, or replacement of entranceway sign and/or landscaping within one year from the date that the application was approved by the Department of Community Development.
 Failure to do so will result in the automatic forfeiture of grant funds assigned to the neighborhood association without any further notice from the Township.

 Disbursement of grant monies.
 Prior to the disbursement of grant monies, the neighborhood association shall provide the following to the Department of Community Development: